Minnesota vs. West Virginia Guaranteed Rate Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- Minnesota and its opponents have combined to score more than 45 points in seven of 12 games this season.
+- Minnesota has combined with its opponents to put up more than 45 points in seven of 12 games this season.

-- So far this season, 75% of West Virginia's games (9/12) have had more combined points than Tuesday's over/under of 45.
+- So far this season, 75% of West Virginia's games (9/12) have had more combined points than Tuesday's total of 45.

-- Tuesday's total is 7.9 points lower than the two team's combined 52.9 points per game average.
+- The two teams combine to score 52.9 points per game, 7.9 more than the over/under in this contest.

-- These two squads combine to allow 42.6 points per game, 2.4 fewer than this contest's over/under.
+- This contest's total is 2.4 points above the 42.6 these two squads combine to surrender per game this season.

-- The average total in Golden Gophers games this season is 48, three points above Tuesday's total of 45.
+- The Golden Gophers and their opponents have scored an average of 48 points per game in 2021, three more than Tuesday's total.

 - The 52.7 PPG average total in Mountaineers games this season is 7.7 points more than this game's over/under.